Primoz-G/cg-be-assignment/README.md

 ### Prerequisites

-* JDK 17 or newer
-* Docker and docker compose [optional] - not needed if you supply an external database
 * Git
+* JRE 17
+* Docker compose [optional] - not needed if you supply an external database

 ### Running the application 🚀